 Conventional kinetic theory of gases describes transport in terms of discrete atomic or molecular collisions occurring in real space and time.
-However, in real dilute or dense gases, the notion of a well-defined discrete collision event becomes ambiguous: interatomic interactions continuously perturb particle trajectories within the range of the interaction potential, rather than producing abrupt, isolated scattering events.
+However, in real dilute or dense gases, the notion of a well-defined discrete collision event becomes ambiguous: interatomic interactions continuously perturb particle trajectories within the range of the interaction potential, rather than producing abrupt, isolated scattering events (See.
+Fig. S2 in the supplementary material).
 As a result, accurately defining and estimating relevant mean free paths and lifetimes of atomic motion through real-space collision events in such gases remains an active area of research \cite{tsalikis_dynamics_2023, tsalikis_new_2024}.
 Without invoking mean free paths or collision cross sections, our work proposes an alternative framework in which lifetimes are characterized through individual normal modes defined in reciprocal, configurational space, the same conceptual framework used to describe atomic vibrations in solids.

-We anticipate that our findings are relevant to multi-element dilute atomic gases but a correction is needed for molecular gases with internal degrees of freedom or dense gases.
+We anticipate that our findings are relevant to multi-element dilute atomic gases, but a correction is needed for molecular gases with internal degrees of freedom or dense gases.
 However, these complexities may be described physically as vibrations, naturally included in the normal mode framework.
-The combination of vibrational modes, collisons, and translatons are currently investigated and will soon be discussed in subsequent publications.
+The combination of vibrational modes, collisons, and translatons merits further investigations.

-\textit{Conclusion.} Foundational transport theories such as phonons in solids or kinetic theories of real atoms in dilute gases historically began with an assumption of a phase.
-However, apparent incompatibility of these theories lead to difficulties in microscopically understanding other materials that do not fall into these classifications.
-Through normal mode calculations and molecular dynamics simulations of argon gas as a representative dilute gas, we show that dynamics of normal modes determines macroscopic transport properties in dilute gases, similar to that of solids.
-Our work bridges the knowledge gap and will impact the way we perceive and describe atomic dynamics of matter beyond a specific phase.
+Foundational transport theories such as phonons in solids or kinetic theories of real atoms in dilute gases historically began by choosing a specifically classified phase.
+However, the incompatibility of these theories leads to difficulties in microscopically understanding other materials that do not fall into these classifications.
+Here, normal mode calculations and molecular dynamics simulations of argon (as a representative dilute gas), show that dynamics of normal modes determines macroscopic transport properties in dilute gases, similar to that of solids.
+This work bridges the knowledge gap, and will impact the perception and description of atomic dynamics of matter beyond a specific phase.